RoyOltmans/anova_server/README.md

       Authorization: "Bearer YOUR_SECRET_KEY"
       Content-Type: "application/json"
 ```

+### 4. Reload Home Assistant
+After updating your `configuration.yaml`, restart Home Assistant to apply the changes.
+You can do this via Developer Tools > YAML > Restart.

+## Usage
+Once set up, you can:
+- View the Anova device status in Home Assistant’s UI
+- Set the target temperature and start cooking using scripts or automations
+- Monitor and adjust the timer remotely
+- Stop cooking or clear alarms as needed

+## Notes
+- Ensure your Anova device is powered on and connected to WiFi.
+- Replace placeholders (`YOUR_ANOVA_API_URL`, `YOUR_DEVICE_ID`, `YOUR_SECRET_KEY`) with your actual API details.
+- You can create automations in Home Assistant to adjust cooking based on time or temperature.
+This integration provides full remote control over the Anova Precision Cooker via Home Assistant.
+By leveraging REST sensors and commands, you can automate and monitor your sous-vide cooking experience with ease.

+## Troubleshooting
+- **Data not updating?** Check if your API key is correct and the device is reachable.
+- **Commands not working?** Ensure the Home Assistant instance has network access to the Anova device.
+- **Incorrect temperature units?** Verify your device settings for Celsius or Fahrenheit.

 ### Background
 This repository started from the Python script created by AlmogBaku.
 Initially, I attempted to get the server working using Go, but after some challenges with dependencies and server setup, I shifted to Python and Docker for a smoother experience.
 The result is a more streamlined approach with working Docker support.